deacon-kigo/kigo-pro-dashboard/documentation/demo/abc-fi.md

 On-Screen Script (in Chat Window):
 Tucker: "Include local offers to welcome them to their new neighborhood"
 Agent: "A great thought.
 Integrating new homeowners into their local community drives significant long-term loyalty.
 I will offer to follow up with a 'Welcome to the Neighborhood' package of hyper local offers once they’ve relocated."
-NOTE: We could show the PRO example of Sarah’s experience at this point before Tucker asks to see the ROI?
 Scene 3: The Instant Business Case
 Goal: To clearly and simply demonstrate the financial value and business case for the campaign, closing the loop for Tucker.
 Step 4.1: The Critical Question
 User Action: Tucker types his final question into the chat.
 On-Screen Script (in Chat Window):
-Tucker: "This is great.
-What will this cost and how much incremental revenue will it generate for us?"
+Tucker: "This looks great.
+What will this campaign cost and how much incremental revenue will it generate for us?"
 Step 4.2: The ROI Model
 UI State: The campaign plan view transitions to a final, clean, and simple financial model/calculator.
 The numbers should be pre-populated and calculate automatically.
 On-Screen Script (in Chat Window):